-Note: For more examples of the SAC ratings please refer to the table below.
+Note: For more details and examples of SAC ratings, please refer to the HQSC Primary Care SAC example guide.

-This protocol aligns with existing expectations of health and disability service providers under the Health and Disability Services (Safety) Act 2001, as articulated by the Health Quality & Safety Commission, whereby those who voluntarily comply are expected to:
+This process aligns with existing expectations of health and disability service providers under the Health and Disability Services (Safety) Act 2001, and those who voluntarily comply with it, as articulated by the Te Tāhū Hauora Health Quality & Safety Commission, whereby are expected to:

-- 1. Report serious adverse events (SAC rating 1 and 2) and events on the Always Report and Review list to the Commission, using the adverse event brief part A reporting form.
-This report should be made within 15 working days of notification of the event to the provider. - 2.
-Undertake formal investigation of serious adverse events (SAC 1 and 2) and events on the Always Report and Review list and send review findings and recommendations to the Commission, using the adverse event brief part B reporting form.
-This report should be made within 70 working days of notification of the event to the provider.
+1. Report serious adverse events (SAC rating 1 and 2) and events on the Always Report and Review (ARR) list to the HQSC, using the adverse event brief - part A reporting form.
+This report should be made within 30 working days of notification of the event to the provider.

+2. Undertake formal investigation of serious adverse events (SAC 1 and 2) and events on the Always Report and Review (ARR) list and send review findings and recommendations to the Commission, using the adverse event brief - part B reporting form.
+This report should be made within 120 working days of notification of the event to the provider.